Ancient Greek phonology: Semivowels

-The semivowels /j w/ were not present in standard Attic Greek at the beginnings of words.
+The semivowels /j w/ were not present in classical Attic Greek at the beginnings of words.
 However, diphthongs ending in /i u/ were usually pronounced with a double semivowel [jj ww] or [jː wː] before a vowel.
 Allen suggests that these were simply semivocalic allophones of the vowels, although in some cases they developed from earlier semivowels.

 The labio-velar approximant /w/ at the beginning of a syllable survived in some non-Attic dialects, such as Arcadian and Aeolic; a voiceless labio-velar approximant /ʍ/ probably also occurred in Pamphylian and Boeotian. /w/ is sometimes written with the letter digamma Ϝ, and later with Β and ΟΥ, and /ʍ/ was written with digamma and heta ϜΗ: